Tarn Adams: Inspirations and preferences

 Tarn has cited books, movies, pen and paper role-playing games and other computer games, experienced during his childhood, as an inspiration for the various games he developed.
 He said the works of J.R.R.
 Tolkien and tabletop games like Dungeons & Dragons and Cyberpunk 2020 interested him, with fantasy and sci-fi being heavily influential.
 On Dwarf Fortress wound-based system rather than regular hitpoints, he said, "Hit points are depressing to me.
 It's sort of a reflex to just have HP/MP, like a game designer stopped doing their job...You should really question all of the mechanics in the game from the bottom up."
-He said he does not use version control for his works.
+He has said he does not use version control for his works; however, this changed on Dwarf Fortress with the addition of another programmer.

 Regarding his career, he said, "...but as far as design is concerned, I just think that I've happened to fall into a little sweet spot where I get a lot of freedom, but I guess the cost is my livelihood."
 He further said working in the gaming industry can be "soul crushing" for many people.

 Adams has expressed his dislike for massively multiplayer online games and said that popular games are addictive because they make use of the player's compulsive hoarding trait.